libavg/libavg/sphinxdoc/player.rst

                 Number of vertical blanking intervals to wait.
 On Mac OS X, only :samp:`1` is supported as rate.

+        .. py:method:: setWindowConfig(configFileName)

+            Sets the window configuration for multi-window setups.
+Multi-window setups are supported on X11 and can span more than one X11 display (and thus, multiple GPUs).
+A sample config file can be found under :file:`src/test/avg_windowconfig.xml`.
+Using this file, window positions and sizes can be set.
+Each window can show a separate portion of the main scene (a 'viewport').

         .. py:method:: setWindowFrame(hasWindowFrame)

             :py:attr:`hasWindowFrame` should be set to :py:const:`True` if a